lessthanoptimal/gversion-plugin/change.md

+## 1.9

+- There's now a flag to include the @Generated annotation.
+Java only for now.
+- Java now have a return character at the end of the file

 ## 1.8.1 - 1.8.3

 - Ensure that jars are built using Java 1.8 bytecode even if a newer JDK is used